Resources

 5 Reasons Why Summer Is the Best Time to Access Care

 When is the best time to access care for mental health challenges?
 There’s a simple answer to that question: as soon as possible, because the longer a mental health issue remains untreated, the more serious it can become.
-That said, for teens, young adults, and families who have been considering treatment, summer is often the easiest and most convenient time to access the care they need.

-Starting therapy during the summer can set young people up for a positive and rewarding year—and give them powerful tools for navigating life’s inevitable stressors and challenges.
-From a flexible outpatient program to a home-like environment in residential, young people can find a level of care that helps them build coping skills, strengthen communication, and get peer support.
-After treatment, teens can segue into an after-school outpatient program for the fall, while young adults can stay connected to treatment in lower levels of care.
+From a flexible outpatient program to a more comprehensive care setting like residential, young people can find a level of care that helps them build coping skills, strengthen communication, and get peer support.
 No matter what, our team can help your loved one find the care they need to thrive.

 Why Start Mental Health Treatment During the Summer?